carlhenrikrolf/microtonOS/README.md

 I use a Gibson SG, but any guitar will be fine.
 Any kind of microphone works.
 For usage with the soundcard, it is advisable to change the gain settings.
 I use [+12 dB](https://www.hifiberry.com/docs/data-sheets/datasheet-dac-adc/).
-An electric guitar has too large impedance for the analogue input to the HifiBerry cards and many other soundcards.
+I plug the guitar directly into the audio input and it works fine.
+Note that the impedance (roughly the resistance) may be too large.
-One solution is to use a Boss effects pedal in between.
+If so, one solution could be to use a Boss effects pedal in between.
 The pedal needs power but it does not need to actively apply an effect.

 **Cables and adapters.**